YukiSakuma/get_toonily_notifications/README.md

 You can change how long it must wait before checking again by changing the time.sleep argument.

-If the manhwa already ended, it will raise the **EndedManhwa** exception that says the manhwa already ended and if the chapter you entered is less than or equal to last chapter of the ended manhwa it will popup a window message saying it will copy the chapter link and after closing the window message the chapter link is copied using **pyperclip** else it will just popup a window showing the link of the last chapter and it will automatically copy the it after closing the window.
+If the manhwa already ended, it will raise the **EndedManhwa** exception that says the manhwa already ended and if the chapter you entered is less than or equal to last chapter of the ended manhwa it will popup a window message saying it will copy the chapter link (your chapter number input) and after closing the window the chapter link is copied using **pyperclip** else it will just popup a window showing the link of the last chapter and it will automatically copy it after closing the window.